ibm-cloud-docs/containers/cs_firewall.md

 * [To run `ibmcloud` and `ibmcloud ks` commands](#firewall_bx) from your local system when corporate network policies prevent access to public internet endpoints via proxies or firewalls.
 * [To run `kubectl` commands](#firewall_kubectl) from your local system when corporate network policies prevent access to public internet endpoints via proxies or firewalls.
 * [To run `calicoctl` commands](#firewall_calicoctl) from your local system when corporate network policies prevent access to public internet endpoints via proxies or firewalls.
-* [To allow communication between the Kubernetes master and the worker nodes](#firewall_outbound) when either a firewall is set up for the worker nodes or the firewall settings are customized in your IBM Cloud infrastructure (SoftLayer) account.
+* [To allow communication between the Kubernetes master and the worker nodes](#firewall_outbound) when either a firewall is set up for the worker nodes or the firewall settings are customized in your IBM Cloud infrastructure account.
 * [To allow the cluster to access resources over a firewall on the private network](#firewall_private).
 * [To allow the cluster to access resources when Calico network policies block public or private worker node egress](#firewall_calico_egress).
 * [To access the NodePort service, load balancer service, or Ingress from outside of the cluster](#firewall_inbound).